Appearance

 Key Components

-- Session-triggered archiving — Subscribes to session updates from the Experiment Manager via GraphQL.
+- Session-triggered archiving — Subscribes to session updates from the central orchestration service.
 Archiving runs on a 24-hour session cycle.

 - Configurable age threshold — Data older than a specified duration (e.g. one week) is identified for archiving.

-- CSV export to S3 — Aged data is exported as CSV files and stored in a configured S3 bucket before being removed from PostgreSQL.
+- Cloud storage export — Aged data is exported and stored in cloud storage before being removed from the primary database.

-- Table-by-table processing — Iterates through all configured actuals tables, processing each independently.
+- Table-by-table processing — Iterates through all configured data tables, processing each independently.

 Connections